 How does Umunhum rank in Santa Clara County, California, the United States, and the world compared to the other top bike climbs?

-Drone video of The Cube: San Jose - Silicon Valley in background.
+Drone video of The Cube: San Jose, Silicon Valley in background.

-Start of Mt.
-Umunhum North.
+Beginning of Mt.
+Umunhum Road.

 Mt.
 Umunhum Road is cycle friendly.